athrunsun/boilerplates/react-rollup-ts-babel/README.md

 - Jest as testing framework
 - [typestyle](https://github.com/typestyle/typestyle) as css-in-js library

-## WARNING
-Please NOTE that this boilerplate is just a **proof of concept** according to [Using Native JavaScript Modules in Production Today](https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/).
+This boilerplate is created based on [Using Native JavaScript Modules in Production Today](https://philipwalton.com/articles/using-native-javascript-modules-in-production-today/).

 ## FAQ
 ### Why `typestyle` but not any other css-in-js library?